Skip to main content

 5. At Hafrsfjord, just outside Stavanger, is the monument Swords in rock.
 The story goes that it was in the nearby area that Harald Hårfagre gathered Norway into a kingdom in 872.
 The monument is in memory of the battle and consists of three swords set down in the ground, which stand for peace, unity, and freedom.
 The heroes of the Viking worlds are taken from swords found in different parts of the country.
 The monument was made by Fritz Røed (1928-2002) and was unveiled by King Olav in 1983.

-7. Fjord cruise from Stavanger is possible all year round, whether you choose an electric catamaran from Rødne Fjord Cruise or a fast-paced RIB boat Fjord Events eller Stavanger RIB.
-You can also experience the fjord and islands in VIP style on board one of the luxury yachts of Private Cruise or Lysetur AS.
-Norled also offers fjord cruises in the summer.
+7. A fjord cruise from Stavanger is possible all year round, whether you choose an electric catamaran from Rødne Fjord Cruise or a fast-paced RIB boat Fjord Events eller Stavanger RIB.
+You can also experience the fjord and islands in VIP style on board one of the luxury yachts of Private Cruise or Lysetur ASNorled also offers fjord cruises in the summer.
 In the summer, you should also visit the incredible, tropical garden, Flor & Fjære, an unparalleled paradise you would not think is just outside Stavanger.
 A visit here could be mistaken for a visit to warmer regions, perhaps on some Mediterranean island.
 Exotic and colourful!

 9. Viking House is a world-class visitor centre that conveys the history of the Viking Age in the region through VR technology.
 Embark on the Viking ship and join an adventure.
 Travel back in time and experience the VR film "The First King".
 It tells the story of the sagas on Harald Hårfagre and the battle of Hafrsfjord in 872, where Hårfagre united Norway into one kingdom.
 You get to experience Norway's exciting history and cultural heritage like you have never seen before.